-Principle Details Pay for Performance and alignment to inter- ests of shareholders The variable remuneration of employees and Management Board members is based on the achievement of ambitious targets or tasks.
-Therefore, the variable remuneration is directly linked to, and geared towards promoting the overall performance of, Aareal Bank.
-For risk takers, including Management Board members, at least 50% (Management Board members: at least 55%) of the variable remuneration is directly linked to the share price development above a defined level, and a total of at least 70% of the variable remuneration is subject to deferral and/or retention arrangements.
-Alignment with business and risk strategies By deriving the remuneration targets from the business strategy, employees and Manage- ment Board members are incentivised to consistently pursue the achievement of Aareal Bank's strategic goals.
-Furthermore, the targets are set in line with Aareal Bank's risk strate- gies as well as the aspired risk culture and company culture.
+Principle Details Pay for Performance and alignment to interests of shareholders The variable remuneration of employees and Management Board members is based on the achievement of ambitious targets or tasks.
+Therefore, variable remuneration is directly linked to, and geared towards promoting the overall performance of, Aareal Bank.
+For risk takers, including Management Board members, at least 50% (Management Board members: at least 55%) of variable remuneration is directly linked to the share price development above a defined level, and a total of at least 70% of variable remuneration is subject to deferral and/or retention arrangements.
+Alignment with business and risk strategies By deriving the remuneration targets from the business strategy, employees and Management Board members are incentivised to consistently pursue the achievement of Aareal Bank's strategic goals.
+Furthermore, the targets are set in line with Aareal Bank's risk strategies as well as the aspired risk culture and company culture.
 Long-term orientation Variable remuneration is subject to robust ex-ante as well as ex-post risk adjustment measures, including deferral arrangements that allow for a reduction, complete elimination, and even a clawback of variable remuneration.
 Variable remuneration for Management Board members is based on a multi-year assessment period, in order to ensure sustainable target achievement.
-Sustainability The Bank strives to be a frontrunner in terms of ESG (Environmental, Social, Governance) acknowledging the importance of ESG, not only for Aareal Bank and its business strategy but also for the entire financial industry.
+Sustainability The Bank strives to be a frontrunner in terms of ESG (Environmental, Social, Governance) aspects, acknowledging the importance of ESG - not only for Aareal Bank and its business strategy but also for the entire financial industry.
 Therefore, the remuneration systems aim to establish a strong link between remuneration and ESG targets.
 In order to reflect the growing importance of ESG/sustainability-related aspects, under the new remuneration systems at least one of the Group targets is ESG-related.
-For the Management Board members, in addition, at least one strategic target is ESG- related under the new Management Board remuneration system.
-As a result, at least 25 % of the variable remuneration of Management Board members who are subject to the new Management Board remuneration system is directly linked to the achievement of ESG- related targets.

-Principle Details Comprehensible system and transparent disclosure The Supervisory Board aims to implement a remuneration system that is easily comprehensible for all internal and external stakeholders and that can be operated without unnecessary complexity.
+For the Management Board members, in addition, at least one strategic target is ESG-related under the new Management Board remuneration system.
+As a result, at least 25% of variable remuneration for Management Board members who are subject to the new Management Board remuneration system is directly linked to the achievement of ESG-related targets.
+Comprehensible system and transparent disclosure The Supervisory Board aims to implement a remuneration system that is easily comprehensible for all internal and external stakeholders and that can be operated without unnecessary complexity.
 In the annual Remuneration Report, Aareal Bank provides comprehensive details concerning the remuneration, the target achievements, and the metrics employed for any given financial year.

-Consistency between Management Board remuneration system and remuneration system for employees The Supervisory Board aims to design a remuneration system for the Management Board members that is closely aligned to the remuneration system for employees, ensuring that the entire workforce strives towards the same company goals for Aareal Bank's continued success.
+Principle Details Consistency between Management Board remuneration system and remuneration system for employees The Bank aims to design a remuneration system for employees that is closely aligned to the remuneration system for Management Board members, ensuring that both the Management Board and the entire workforce strive towards the same company goals for Aareal Bank.
 Governance and regulatory requirements As a financial institution which is supervised by the European Central Bank, and listed on the stock exchange, Aareal Bank is subject to numerous regulatory requirements regarding workforce remuneration, including the remuneration of Management Board members.
 Aareal Bank has established robust governance arrangements and bodies in line with the requirements of the German Banking Act (Kreditwesengesetz - "KWG"), the InstVergV and other applicable rules and regulations in order to ensure Aareal Bank's continuous compliance with the various German and international regulatory requirements.
 Gender equality An inclusive working environment which is free from discrimination is a material aspect of Aareal Bank's corporate values.
-Hence, Aareal Bank's remuneration systems are designed to be fully gender-neutral across all levels.
+Hence, Aareal Bank's remuneration systems are designed to be gender-neutral across all levels.